UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 {
   "id": string | ID value,
-  "created": string | ISO Date of the creation date of this element, "doodDropAllow": boolean | allow drop days on dood?, "doodDropDays": number | integer of days between drop & pickup, "doodHoldAllow": boolean | allow hold days on dood?, "doodInclude": boolean | include this element on dood?, "elementId": string | board identifier of element, "elementIdLock": boolean | lock elementID value?, "events": array of event objects,
+  "created": string | ISO Date of the creation date of this element, "daysOff" : array of integers representing days of week, "dropDayCount": number | integer of days between drop & pickup, "elementId": string | board identifier of element, "events": array of event objects,
-  "linkedElements": array of element object ID string values, "name": string | name of element,
+  "isDood": boolean | include this element on day out of days?, "isDrop": boolean | allow drop days on day out of days?, "isHold": boolean | allow hold days on day out of days?, "isIdLock": boolean | lock elementID value?, "linkedElements": array of element object ID string values, "name": string | name of element,
 }
 ```

+The `daysOff` array contains integers representing the days of the week in which this element cannot play.
+See the [calendar objects](#calendar-objects) section for a description of how this key works in that object, as the expected values and behavior is the same.

-The `doodDropAllow`, `doodDropDays`, `doodHoldAllow`, `doodInclude` keys all refer to properties related to how and whether the element will appear in the [day out of days](https://en.wikipedia.org/wiki/Day_out_of_days_(filmmaking)).
+The `dropDayCount`, `isDood`, `isDrop`, `isHold` keys all refer to properties related to how and whether the element will appear in the [day out of days](https://en.wikipedia.org/wiki/Day_out_of_days_(filmmaking)).

 The `elementId` stores an additional identifier for an element, traditionally referred to as a 'board ID'.
 This is primarily used for cast members, who are commonly referred to by a number.
 It is a string instead of a number to allow for the use of letters.